TonyGuyot/flagorama-app/doc/architecture.md

 * *View* part of the MVVM architecture
 * is an instance of `androidx.fragment.app.Fragment`
-* handle only the UI
+* handles only the UI
 * has no logic

 **ViewModel**: